 This Study

-The CoMind Lab at the University of Bern researches decision-making processes in medical diagnostics.
-Medical research and training are increasingly recognizing that the diagnostic process should be understood as a team process.
-Doctors, nurses, patients and their relatives exchange information and evaluate it together in order to make an informed diagnosis.
-So much for the theory - but how does this process work in practice?
+The CoMind Lab at the University of Bern conducts research on decision-making processes in medical diagnostics.
+Within medical research and training it is increasingly recognized that the diagnostic process should be understood as a team process.
+Doctors, nurses, patients and their relatives exchange and evaluate information together to arrive at a diagnosis.
+That's the theory - but how does this process work in practice?

-The CoMind Lab's Team Ethnography, led by sociologist Dr. Maike Isaac, is investigating this question using participant observation and interviews in Swiss emergency medicine.
-The Team Ethnography researchers are interested in the internal perspectives of all those involved - from the professionals to the patients - and are investigating how teamwork is experienced in the diagnostic process.
-When, how and where do teams form?
+The Team Ethnography of the CoMind Lab, led by sociologist Dr. Maike Isaac, is investigating this question using participant observation and interviews in two Swiss emergency departments.
+The researchers are interested in the perspectives of all those involved - from medical professionals to patients - and investigate how these different actors experience teamwork throughout the diagnostic process.
+When, how, and where do teams exist?
 What factors promote or hinder teamwork?

 The Aim of the Study

-The researchers want to gain a better understanding of the practice of the diagnostic process and thus provide impetus for improved cooperation in everyday medical practice.
-The two Swiss clinics in which this study is being conducted will serve as case studies.
-They are intended to provide insights both for future scientific studies and for the organizational design of collaboration in medical contexts.
+The Team Ethnography researchers want to gain a better understanding of the diagnostic process to help improve cooperation in everyday medical practice.
+The two Swiss clinics where this study is conducted serve as case studies that will provide insights both for future scientific studies and for practitioners in medical contexts.

-The results of the study will be published in English in scientific journals and read by an international specialist audience - especially by researchers who are also interested in optimizing medical training and work processes or who want to learn about collaboration in interprofessional workplaces.
+The results of the study will be published in English in scientific journals and read by an international specialist audience - especially by researchers who are interested in optimizing medical training, work processes, and interprofessional collaboration.

 At the end of the study, the researchers will provide the participating clinics with a detailed report.
-This will serve as a basis for the clinics to specifically consider how the study results can be integrated into the processes of their respective emergency clinics.
-The graphic here illustrates how the report is compiled and shared with the participating emergency clinics.
+This report can serve as a basis for the clinics to specifically consider how the study results can be integrated into the processes of their respective emergency departments.
+The graphic here illustrates how the report is compiled and shared with the participating emergency departments.

 What the Study is not about

-The researchers will explicitly not evaluate in any way individuals who accompany them in their work or treatment in one of the two emergency clinics.
+The researchers will explicitly not evaluate in any way individual study participants.
 The aim of the study is not to assess individual actions, but to examine group-related work processes as well as structural, contextual and interpersonal factors that promote or hinder cooperation.
 The focus is on recurring patterns that can be identified across all study participants - not on the behavior of individuals that has a particularly positive or negative impact on teamwork.

 Timeline of the Study